-OFFICE OF THE GOVERNOR’S COORDINATOR ON HOMELESSNESS — News Release — Keolahou shelter offers another resource to address homelessness on Hawaiʻi IslandPosted on Oct 15, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR’S COORDINATOR ON HOMELESSNESS — News Release — Keolahou shelter offers another resource to address homelessness on Hawaiʻi IslandPosted on Oct 15, 2019 in Latest Department News, Office of the Governor Press Releases

 HILO – The site of the old Hilo Memorial Hospital will serve people once again, thanks to $2.5 million in ʻOhana Zone funds from the state.

 The Keolahou shelter and assessment center had a “soft” opening on Monday, Oct.
 14, and a formal opening and blessing is scheduled for Friday, Nov.
 8. When the facility is fully operational, it will offer emergency shelter beds, case management and other resources, with the goal of improving access to needed services for those experiencing homelessness.
 It is a collaboration between the state, the County of Hawaiʻi, service provider HOPE Services Hawaiʻi and other community partners.

 “Each person experiencing homelessness has specific needs, and this center is providing individual assistance to those who seek help,” said Gov. David Ige.
 “Partnerships like this one allow us to improve the health and well-being of our community’s most vulnerable members.”

 There are 25 emergency shelter beds available in the initial phase.
 At full operation, the shelter will provide 50 emergency shelter beds for single men.
 The assessment center will allow individuals to connect with a case manager and other services.
 Individuals will be able to stay for up to 90 days.